HL7/fhir-ipa/input/includes/ips-relationship.md

 * IPA (this specification): a specification for access to a patient record with minimal expectations about the content
-* [IPS](http://hl7.org/fhir/uv/ips/): a specification that describes a package that contains a clinical summary for the patient
+* [IPS](http://hl7.org/fhir/uv/ips/): a specification that describes a document containing a clinical summary for a patient

-These specifications are doing different things - one is making provision for access to a record, and the other is making rules about the content found in the record.
-However, because the content rules in this specification are a subset of the IPS content rules,  any system that meets the information requirements in IPS automatically conforms to IPA and can also provide access to the patient record as specified in IPA.
+These specifications are doing different things - one is making provision for RESTful access to a record using modern authorization standards; the other is making rules about the content found in a summary of the record.
+Although some considerations are appropriately given to these distinct use-cases, the content rules in this specification are generally a subset of the IPS content rules, systems that meet the information requirements in IPS will typically conform to IPA and can also provide access to the patient record as specified in IPA.
 </div><!-- new-content -->